-ADVANCED COMMODITY MARKETING (3 credits) Continuation of AGT 160.
+ADVANCED COMMODITY MARKETING

+(3 credits) Continuation of AGT 160.
 Students will apply an array of concepts to simulations and case studies involving the buying and selling of commodities.
+AGT 261

-AG SALES & SERVICE (3 credits) Development of skills needed by an agricultural salesperson including prospecting, territory management, customer service and communication.
+AG SALES AND SERVICE

+Development of skills needed by an agricultural salesperson including prospecting, territory management, customer service and communication.
 An investigation of the agricultural sales process, marketing and advertising methods are studied.

-FUNDAMENTALS OF INSURANCE (2 credits) Course will focus on various types of insurance including life, health, homeowners, auto, property, casualty, liability, crop and livestock insurances.
+FUNDAMENTALS OF INSURANCE

+Course will focus on various types of insurance including life, health, homeowners, auto, property, casualty, liability, crop and livestock insurances.

+INTERNSHIP II

-INTERNSHIP II (6 credits) Supervised employment experience.
+Supervised employment experience.
 Work in an agricultural business related to livestock production, feed and animal health sales, livestock buyers, agricultural chemical and fertilizer sales and applications.

+LAND MANAGEMENT

-LAND MANAGEMENT (1 credit) Students are given the task of managing the 80-acre MTI land lab.
+Students are given the task of managing the 80-acre MTI land lab.
 Decisions regarding ground preparation, planting, cultivating, spraying, harvesting and marketing are all incorporated into the curriculum.